- Molar pregnancy

 Pregnancy loss changes your family forever.
 To survive the emotional impact of pregnancy loss, take good care of yourself and turn to others for support.By Mayo Clinic staff

 Pregnancy loss is devastating, no matter when it happens or what the circumstances.
-Your hopes and dreams for the future are dashed, and you may feel as if you'll never be quite the same again.
 With time, however, comes healing.
-Give yourself the time you need to mourn your pregnancy loss and accept what's happened — and then look toward the future.
+Allow yourself to mourn your pregnancy loss and accept what's happened — and then look toward the future.

 Understand the grieving process

-After a pregnancy loss, you may experience a range of emotions, including:
+After a pregnancy loss, you might experience a range of emotions, including:

 - Denial.
-At first, it may be impossible to grasp what's happened.
-You may find yourself in shock or disbelief.
+At first, it might be impossible to grasp what's happened.
+You might find yourself in shock or disbelief.

 - Guilt.
-You may wonder if you could have done anything to avoid the pregnancy loss.
+You might wonder if you could have done anything to avoid the pregnancy loss.

 - Depression.
-Your pain and sorrow may lead to feelings of inadequacy and self-pity.
-You may develop symptoms of clinical depression — such as loss of interest or pleasure in normal activities, changes in eating or sleeping habits, and trouble concentrating and making decisions — as well.
+You might develop symptoms of depression — such as loss of interest or pleasure in normal activities, changes in eating or sleeping habits, and trouble concentrating and making decisions.

-Keep in mind that you may pass through each stage quickly, linger at some stages or skip others completely.
-You may also face setbacks along the road to acceptance, such as feelings of anger or guilt creeping back after you thought you had moved on.
-Certain triggers — such as attending a baby shower or seeing a new baby — may be difficult for you to face.
+You might also experience setbacks, such as feelings of anger or guilt creeping back after you thought you had moved on.
+Certain situations — such as attending a baby shower or seeing a new baby — might be difficult for you to face.
 That's OK.
 Excuse yourself from potentially painful situations until you're ready to handle them.Next page

 (1 of 2)